 In the same way, when you experience the dark night of the soul in recovery—a reality that results from facing the demons of your past and revisiting the traumas that haunt you—you are also going through some real pain.
 Though this can feel equally as uncomfortable, it is more akin to the painful healing process that follows an invasive surgical procedure.
 What is really happening is you’re cleaning out old wounds and allowing your holistic self to thoroughly recover and heal.

 Breeching the Comfort Zone

-Choosing to breech that comfort zone is uncomfortable and downright frightening.
+Choosing to breach that comfort zone is uncomfortable and downright frightening.
 The thought of facing all the scary monsters and ghosts of the past and present—the same which have been avoided by use of substances—and doing so sober can be almost too much to fathom.
 However, compared to the toxicity of rock bottom, it is the exact opposite of wallowing in stagnation.
-It is finally progress.
+It is progress.

 No Longer a Victim

 In the dark night of the soul, you are evolving and beginning to realize there is no force that has power over your life or choices.
 You always have a choice, and you are becoming aware that heaven and hell coexist in the same space.
 It’s up to you which space you decide to reside in, and it’s all about perspective.

 Instead of playing the victim that so often occurs during rock bottom, doing the difficult work that is involved in real recovery allows you to be accountable.
 In other words, you’ve taken the responsibility to change the one person you can change—yourself.